Meekdavid/Pro_Tutor_Hub_API/README.md

     dotnet build

 ## Usage
+To run the API locally, use the following command:
+    ```shell
+    dotnet run
-To run the API locally, use the following command:```shell The API will be available at http://localhost:5000 (HTTP) and https://localhost:5001 (HTTPS) by default.
+The API will be available at http://localhost:5000 (HTTP) and https://localhost:5001 (HTTPS) by default.
 Refer to the swagger API documentation for details on available endpoints and usage.
 **https://41.203.112.130/APIAccessPro/swagger/index.html**